Neradon/Dasui/README.md

 # WARNING
-This version currently only supports version "2021r160 Experimental 2"!
+This version only supports the gameversion "2021r160 Experimental 3p5"!

 # Installation
 ## 1. Method